zwx13/k8s-runtime-audit/README.md

 ## Repository structure

 The repository is organized into the following main folders:
+- `experiment`
 - `java`
+- `k8s`
 - `python`
 - `tla_specs`
-- `k8s`
 - `tlc-audit-app`

-There is also a `docker-compose.yaml` file in the root of the repository, which can be used for running the main containers locally.
+There is also the `.vscode` folder that contains the `settings.json` configured to match what the TLA+ VS Code extension expects.
+It's just a template, so it needs to be updated with the correct entries.

 ## Java application